getporter/porter/docs/content/authoring-bundles.md

 * `destination`: The destination in the bundle to define the parameter.
   * `env`: The name for the environment variable.
 Defaults to the name of the parameter in upper case.
   * `path`: The path for the file.
 Required for file paths, there is no default.
+* `sensitive`: Designate this parameter's value as sensitive, for masking in console output.

 ## Credentials